AI technology company

 Visual prompts — GPT-5.4 chunked

 122 cinematic-storyboard prompts per episode, generated in 2×61 chunks (single-pass times out).
-Per-channel visual grammar bakes in palette, hero composition, anti-AI keywords, material-specific detail. ~$0.47 OpenAI cost per episode for prompts alone.
+Per-channel visual grammar bakes in palette, hero composition, anti-AI keywords, material-specific detail.
+Fully automated, no manual prompt editing per episode.

 04